shapeoko/Docs/content/firstjob.md

 First, make sure that you have adequate safety gear, eye protection (safety glasses), hearing protection (at least a pair of foam ear plugs, better is to combine foam ear plugs with noise-reducing ear muffs).
 Second, review the [operating checklist](http://www.shapeoko.com/wiki/index.php/Operating_Checklist).
 Third, **never** operate the machine without safety gear.

 1. Cut 4 pieces of double sided tape that are approximately 2" long each.
 Stick those pieces around the perimeter of your wood.
 Make sure they're on there nice and tight!
 2. Move your machine all the way to the front/left corner of the work area.
 If the machine is off, you can just grab the spindle and pull it over into position.
 Take note of roughly where that location is.
 OK, now move the spindle out of the way.
+(If you jog the machine, remember that the test run of the file will have left it in Imperial (inch) mode.)
 3. Stick your piece of material down onto the waste board.
 Give it a nice firm press to make sure it's going to stay.
 The last thing we want is for the material get thrown out of the machine and hit you in the face!
 4. Move your machine back to the position you noted earlier.
 Keep in mind that it doesn't need to be in the *exact* same place, we're just putting it in the front/left corner.
 This is going to be our 0,0 position.
+(If you jog the machine, remember that the test run of the file will have left it in Imperial (inch) mode.)
 5. Lower your Z-axis so the tip of the end mill mounted in the spindle *just* ***touching*** the material.
 A good way to gauge is to lower it down onto a single sheet of paper.
 As the bit gets close to the paper, try moving the paper around slightly.
 When the bit prevents the paper from moving, then you're at the right height!
 This also usually works out to leaving a paper-thin thickness connecting the cut-out part to the balance of the material.

 ![Just above work surface](firstjob/zero_Z.png)